 sam watts – piano

 Born in Birmingham in 1989, Sam studied at Leeds College of Music before continuing his studies at Royal Academy of Music with a scholarship.
 He graduated with distinction in 2013, also winning the Humphrey Lyttleton prize.
 He has performed professionally with Ray Warleigh, Abram Wilson and Jason Marsalis amongst many others and regularly performs across the UK and in Europe.

 He has performed at the BBC proms late series which was broadcast on BBC 3, and also at venues across London including Wigmore Hall, the Forge in Camden, 606 Club, Pizza Express Soho and The Vortex Club.
 His Album Mime Music was released in July 2017 on SPARK! records.

 Born in Canada, Peter began life as a classical pianist before running away to travel the world.
-Peter has astounded audiences all over Europe in a wide variety of musical styles and has been a core Lucky Dog accompanist from the very beginning, performing his stunning original scores to films such as ‘Le Voyage Dans La Lune’ and ‘The Cabinet Of Dr. Caligari’ at prestigious venues including the BFI Southbank, Wilton’s Music Hall, Hackney Attic and Abney Park.
+Peter has astounded audiences all over Europe in a wide variety of musical styles and has been a core Lucky Dog accompanist from the very beginning, performing his stunning original scores to films such as ‘The Epic of Everest’ and ‘The Cabinet Of Dr. Caligari’ at prestigious venues including the BFI Southbank and Wilton’s Music Hall.

 Ben Comeau is our newest Lucky Dog musician!
 He is a pianist, organist and composer, active in classical, jazz & contemporary music.

 Featured on BBC Radio 3’s In Tune programme, his compositions and arrangements have also been heard in the Royal Albert Hall, the Wigmore Hall and Westminster Abbey.